P1kachu/p1kachu.github.io/_posts/2021-06-16-honda-oki-part2.markdown

 and confirmed that they contained the stock value.
 The checksum was also equal to 0 (more info on that later).

-I started by using `binwalk -Wi` to diff the Spoon firmare with the stock one, and find what had been modified and thus where to look.
+I started by using `binwalk -Wi` to diff the Spoon firmware with the stock one, and find what had been modified and thus where to look.
 We can see that the speed limit is changed from 185kph (0xb9) to 255kph (0xff) at address 0x1831, as well as rev limits on lines 0x637x and 0x638x, or VTEC [de]activation points